runabol/spring-boot-starter-acme/README.md

 3. Make sure that your server has `openssl` available on its `$PATH`.

-4. By default `spring-boot-starter-acme` is not started unless explicitly turned on.
-To generate a certificate execute:
+4. To activate `spring-boot-starter-acme` and generate a certificate execute:

 ```
 sudo java -Dserver.port=80 -Dacme.enabled=true -Dacme.domain-name=<YOUR_DOMAIN_NAME> -Dacme.accept-terms-of-service=true -jar mysecureapp-0.0.1-SNAPSHOT.jar